chef-boneyard/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 * Packages have versions
 * Users have home directories, shells and numeric IDs.

 This data can come from multiple sources, either by writing in the code itself or an external source.

 # Distributing Cookbooks

+Cookbooks are packages of source code and they can be distributed all over the place.

 * With version control
 * With nodes to be configured